developer-zebra/developer-zebra-site/src/stagenow/2-10/stagingprofiles/index.md

 4. Enter the description and select Save.

-5. Encryption for staging data is selected by default in order to protect the sensitive data encoded in the profile bar code or NFC tag.
+5. Encryption for staging data is selected by default in order to protect the sensitive data encoded in the profile barcode or NFC tag.
 See [StageNow Encryption](../gettingstarted?StageNow%20Encryption)  for more information.
 De-select this checkbox if necessary to save space.

 6. Select Complete Profile to proceed to the Publish window.
 The profile status at the top right of the screen is now Complete.